chanyoonzhu/leetcode-python/index.md

             - tip: inorder traversal of BST yields a sorted list
             - eg. 94-Binary Tree Inorder Traversal; 285-Inorder Successor in BST|510-Inorder Successor in BST II; 272-Closest Binary Search Tree Value II(hard); 366-Find Leaves of Binary Tree; 426-Convert Binary Search Tree to Sorted Doubly Linked List;
         - post-order traversal:
-            - 124-Binary Tree Maximum Path Sum; 543-Diameter of Binary Tree; 549-Binary Tree Longest Consecutive Sequence II; 652-Find Duplicate Subtrees; 979-Distribute Coins in Binary Tree;
+            - 124-Binary Tree Maximum Path Sum; 543-Diameter of Binary Tree; 226-Invert Binary Tree; 549-Binary Tree Longest Consecutive Sequence II; 652-Find Duplicate Subtrees; 979-Distribute Coins in Binary Tree;
     - traversal combinations: 105-Construct Binary Tree from Preorder and Inorder Traversal; 106-Construct Binary Tree from Inorder and Postorder Traversal; 889-Construct Binary Tree from Preorder and Postorder Traversal
     - BST(Binary Search Tree):
         - a node needs to be larger than the largest node in its left subtree and smaller than the smallest node in its right subtree (eg.333, 1373)